 A “SongFarmer” is any artist who uses their music to make their families, their hometowns, their careers better.
 Join the WFPA, become a SongFarmer, start a hometown SongFarmers Music Chapter, support roots music education in schools and so much more.
 Visit our website for information: www.songfarmers.org

-SongFarmer Album: The full-length CD is being recorded now at the log cabin artist’s studio in Kentucky.
+SONGFARMER iPHONE Album: The full-length CD was recorded completely on an iPhone 6P with a special recording app and Ear Trumpet mics at the log cabin studio in Kentucky.
 The CD has several new compositions like Hippy Luv, Sunday Afternoon, standards like Little Maggie (on the banjo) … plus the story song written in the tradition of Alice’s Restaurant called “Pamper Creek” based on an actual experience MJ had while living in Mousie KY.

 RECORD REVIEW BY BOB EVERHART, President, National Traditional Country Music Association